What are Roasted Coffee Beans? Everything You Need To Know

 Drying

-The first step in the roasting process is drying the beans, which basically involves removing the high moisture content from the beans.
+The first step in the roasting process is drying the beans, which basically involves removing the moisture content from the beans.
 When harvested, a coffee bean can have a moisture content of as high as 12%.
-Before this can be roasted, it needs to be dried.
+Before they can be roasted, coffee needs to be dried.

-Drying can be carried out in different ways as well.
+Drying can be done in different ways.
 While most commercial coffee is dried in large machines, there is also a natural sun-dried process of drying these beans.
 Machines are much faster and effective at roasting beans than using natural sunlight.

-The temperature of the drying machine has to be controlled in a sophisticated manner to ensure that the beans do not have too much or too little moisture in them.
+The temperature of the drying machine has to be controlled to ensure that the beans do not have too much or too little moisture in them.
 Overheating might cause them to burn, ruining the final taste of the coffee.
 The temperature of the drying machine is usually set at 160 degrees Celsius.

 Browning

 Before the coffee beans are roasted, there is an intermediate step called the browning process.
 This step occurs immediately after the drying process.
-This is when the aroma of the coffee beans comes into the picture.
+This is when the aroma of the coffee beans starts to come into the picture.

 Browning further reduces the moisture content of the beans.
 After a while, the coffee beans start to crack and pop, leading to the next and final stage of the process.